Tokyo Gate Bridge: Others

 Visitors can take an elevator to the sidewalk on this bridge and walk on the sidewalk from Wakasu to Central Breakwater.
 But, you can only take an elevator to the sidewalk and the ground from Wakasu Gate, because Central Breakwater Gate is closed, so you cannot take an elevator to sidewalk and ground from Central Breakwater.

 If you want to only see the bridge, you go to Wakasu Seaside Park and Central Breakwater.

 Access

-You can use Wakasu Seaside Park Bus stop which 木31 - Shin-Kiba Station（Toei Bus） passes through.

-You can also use Central Breakwater Bus stop which 波01 - Tokyo Teleport Station（Toei Bus）passes through.

-※From Central Breakwater gate you cannot walk on the bridge.
+The bridge can be accessed using the Wakasu Seaside Park Bus stop which 木31 - Shin-Kiba Station（Toei Bus passes through.
+The Central Breakwater Bus stop can also be used, which 波01 - Tokyo Teleport Station（Toei Bus）passes through. ※From Central Breakwater gate you cannot walk on the bridge.